Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Introduction

-On a similar note,~\cite{Fields:2023bhs} also studied the impact of thermal effects on the GWs from BNS mergers by changing the effective masses of neutrons and protons, and thus the specific heat capacity of the binary.
-They found that an increased heat capacity results in denser, cooler remnants, which leaves imprints on the GWs.
-However, it is not clear if these imprints are actually due to thermal effects or to changes in the nuclei properties triggered by changes in the effective mass.
-In addition, \cite{Miravet-Tenes:2023} have recently used the same simulations of~\citet{Guerra:2023} to study the detectability of thermal effects in post-merger signals using \texttt{Bayeswave}~\citep{Cornish:2015}, a Bayesian data-analysis algorithm that reconstructs signals injected into noise through a morphology-independent approach. \cite{Miravet-Tenes:2023} find that differences in the distribution of the main frequency peaks in the spectra in hybrid and tabulated models can be resolved in third-generation detectors up to distances similar to those reported in this work.
+In addition, \cite{Miravet-Tenes:2023} have recently used the same simulations of~\citet{Guerra:2025} to study the detectability of thermal effects in post-merger signals using \texttt{Bayeswave}~\citep{Cornish:2015}, a Bayesian data-analysis algorithm that reconstructs signals injected into noise through a morphology-independent approach. \cite{Miravet-Tenes:2023} find that differences in the distribution of the main frequency peaks in the spectra in hybrid and tabulated models can be resolved in third-generation detectors up to distances similar to those reported in this work.